Crime & Safety · Missing Persons Information Center

 DNA collection kits:

-Family Reference Sample Collection Kits are available to law enforcement agencies upon request.
+Family Reference Sample Collection Kits are available to law enforcement agencies upon request from MUPU.
 The University of North Texas processes the samples free of charge to law enforcement.
 DNA samples must be collected by a law enforcement officer.
+Contact the WSP MUPU at 1-800-543-5678 for more information.

 MUPU is a central repository for dental, DNA and human remains information regarding missing persons.
 The specialists are trained to analyze and interpret dental charting and radiographs.
 All dental information is submitted to the National Dental Imaging Repository (NDIR.)
 The NDIR is available to law enforcement, criminal justice employees, medical examiner, coroners and forensic dentist/anthropologists for comparison and with wanted and missing person records.
 Dr. Gary Bell, DDS, DABFO volunteers as advisor to the MUPU.
 He performs forensic odontology and codes all dental records with the assistance of forensic Odontologists throughout the Pacific Northwest.